ionoid/docs.ionoid.io/docs/debug-iot-devices.md

 #### Using the dashboard

-Go to the *device details page* and scroll to the bottom, then click on the **NETWORKS** tab.
+Go to <the-device-details-page/> and scroll to the bottom, then click on the **NETWORKS** tab.
 You will see the local IP address of the device in the **Network Interfaces, IP Addresses** section: